 Introduction to Node.js Readline

-The Readline Module is a built-in module in Node.js used for handling user inputs and providing resultant output to the command line.
+The Readline Module is used to interact with the command-line interface (CLI) using which we can read user inputs and write our responses.
 This module implements the process input stream and output stream to give the functionality of reading input and writing output.

 const readline = require('readline');

-Let’s write some simple JavaScript code to create a program using the Readline interface to receive a name as input and then log a message “Hello” concatenated with the entered value.
+Let’s write some simple JavaScript code to create a program using the Readline interface to prompt the user for an input name and then log the message “Hello” concatenated with the entered value.

 const readline = require('readline');